boehm-e/Audacity-AI/README.md

 pip install -r requirements.txt
 ```

+## Adding voice models
+1. Voice models should be inside the `models/` folder
+2. Each voice model consists of a Folder, which will be used as the name of the model.
+3. Each voice model folder should contain a `.pth` and `.index` file

 ## Usage
 1. Import an audio clip into Audacity (It must be the first clip).
 2. Select the audio range you want to edit